SilkRose/Pony/src/stories/sleeping-arrangements/03-the-fashionista-and-the-farmer.md

 I blush. *Maybe we should have a little talk tomorrow.*

-I whisper to Applejack as she slumbers on me, "sweet dreams."
+I whisper to Applejack as she slumbers on me, "Sweet dreams."

 ***